PolusAI/image-tools/utils/polus-imagej-util/README.md

 ### Installing Dependencies

 To run the plugin generation pipeline or run a plugin outside of WIPP [openjdk8](https://openjdk.java.net/install/) and the other dependencies in `polus-plugins/utils/polus-imagej-util/requirements.txt` need to be installed.
-Note that `openjdk==8` is listed in `requirements.txt`.
+Note that `openjdk==8` is not listed in `requirements.txt`.

 These requirements can be installed by running the following command from the `polus-plugins` directory.